 Filbert Street runs from The Presidio to Telegraph Hill where the street ends in a set of steps surrounded by delightful greenery.
 Take the steps either up to the top of Telegraph Hill for a great workout or descend on the eastern slope towards the bay.
 Either way, you’ll be soaking in sweeping views of the coastline.
 The Filbert Street Steps have a very “urban jungle” feel and if you’re looking to get your heart pumping, should be part of your North Beach itinerary.

-Looking for a CityPASS?
-Save 42% on San Francisco’s Muni and Cable Car rides plus admission to the 4 best attractions!
+Looking for an all-inclusive attraction pass?
+With CityPASS, you can save 44% on San Francisco’s Muni and Cable Car rides plus admission to the 4 best attractions!

 Browse antique shops for vintage finds